How to make Android Studio’s Editor looks like Xcode

 Then, I jumped to Android and Android Studio, the design of the editor of the IDE made me feel I was coding in the early 10s, the time where Android UI design looked like this.

 Not so pretty as it is now, right?

-To understand for what I’m talking about, here’s the editor of the Android Studio when you open it for the first time.
+To understand what I’m talking about, here’s the editor of the Android Studio when you open it for the first time.

 So, I made a color scheme with the same colors and font that Xcode uses!